wsxiaoys/lil/readme.txt

  the string "print $a $b".
-The argument list is a LIL list (a space separated list of words using similar rules as the separation of words for commands - which in turn can include other sublists but escaping their words, etc) where each word in the list specifies an argument and the code is the code that will be executed when the function is evaluated.
+The argument list is a LIL list (a space separated list of words using similar rules as the separation of words for commands - which in turn can include other sublists but escaping their words, etc - with the exception that a LIL list value can include newline characters) where each word in the list specifies an argument and the code is the code that will be executed when the function is evaluated.
 Before LIL evaluates a function, it stores in local variables with the same name as those specified in the argument list the arguments passed to the